»Client Count FAQ

 In Vault 1.9, the client count dashboard provides two separate tabs: the Current month and the Monthly history.
 In addition to usage totals (active client count and its breakdown into entities and non-entity tokens), each tab will include a list of the top ten namespaces by client count and the ability to export client count data for all namespaces.
 Here is a screenshot for your reference:

-»Q: In versions prior to Vault 1.9, how do I compute changes to clients month to month from the UI?
+»Q: In older Vault versions including Vault 1.10, how do I compute changes to clients month to month from the UI?

 To perform this calculation, you must know the billing period.
 For the sake of this example, assume your billing period starts on January 1st and ends on December 31st: